Functionality

 Dependencies:

-• numpy : Used to load the K-Means model and perform distance calculations.
+• sklearn / joblib : Used to load the packaged regression and scaler assets.

 Parameters: